anishkasachdeva/Client_Server_Architecture_using_RMI/README.md

 Let's talk about two essential components of this architecture.
 1. **Stub** : A stub is a representation (proxy) of the remote object at client.
 It resides in the client system; it acts as a gateway for the client program.
-2. **Skeleton** : This is the object which resides on the server side. stub communicates with this skeleton to pass request to the remote object.
+2. **Skeleton** : This is the object which resides on the server side.
+Stub communicates with this skeleton to pass request to the remote object.

 ---
 #### Working of RMI